Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

-In the second stage, the interviewees \textbf{execute} the plans created in the first stage.
-They commonly first \textit{prepare story pieces} using the collected information in the first stage.
-Unlike the task of collecting related information, this task transforms collected facts into a presentable format.
-For example, they draft the introduction to their background and methods.
-They also design and make charts to facilitate the delivery of their findings.
-The next task is to \textit{integrate story pieces}, where the interviewees may make presentation slides or reports to accommodate the story pieces according to the outline.
-In this step, some supportive information that is irrelevant to the data may be added to the data story.
-For example, when making slides, it is common to add pages for the title, section, and outline pages to facilitate the audience's understanding.
-To make the data story more effective and appealing, at the end of the execution stage, the interviewees often \textit{style the data story}.
-Some examples of styling the story include adjusting the layout of visual elements, unifying the color usage, annotating the charts, and applying animations.
-Notably, the interviewees may review the results at the end of each task and iteratively improve the results.
-At the end of this stage, the interviewees have complete data stories that can be shared with other stakeholders.
+\re{In the second stage, the interviewees \textbf{implement} the plans created in the first stage.
+They commonly first \textit{prepare story pieces} to transform collected facts into a presentable format, such as drafting the introduction to data analysis methods and making charts.
+The next task is to \textit{integrate story pieces}, where the interviewees make presentation slides or reports to accommodate the story pieces according to the outline. \rem{At the end of the implementation stage, the interviewees often \textit{style the data story} from various aspects.
+Since visuals, such as charts, are inherently part of data stories~\cite{lee2015more}, it is essential to style them to make the data story more effective and appealing.
+Typical actions include adjusting the layout of visual elements and applying animations.}}

 In the final stage, the interviewees \textbf{communicate} their data stories with others.
 After finishing and checking the story, the authors will \textit{share the story} informally or formally.
 When sharing the story informally with the team, the authors often want to seek advice on improving the story quality, such as the core message's clearness and the content's completeness.
 Then the authors may perform the previous tasks again to refine their story.
 When the stories are shared formally, multiple actions can be taken according to the sharing format.
-For example, if the sharing is a live talk or video recording, it is possibly necessary to write scripts and rehearsal the presentation.
+For example, if the sharing is a live talk or video recording, it is possibly necessary to write scripts and rehearse the presentation.
 When the story is shared as a document, the authors may need to upload it to the cloud or send it to others through communication software.